futureofcoding/futureofcoding.org/index.md

 ### Meetups

 Our members organize meetups and events in cities around the world and online.
-The [London](https://lu.ma/foclondon) meetup is especially popular and deserves special mention.
+The [London](https://lu.ma/foclondon) meetup is especially popular and deserves special mention, but you can also [host your own meetup or join our monthly virtual meetup](/meetups).

 <br>